AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         channel, the image will first be unpremultiplied by alpha, then color transformed, then re-premultipled by alpha, so that the color transformation is done with unassociated color values.
-The default is 0, meanining that the color transformation will be done directly on the associated color values.
+The default is 0, meaning that the color transformation will be done directly on the associated color values.

     Example: